New Trial (film)

-New Trial is a 2017 South Korean crime drama film written and directed by Kim Tae-yoon, starring Jung Woo, Kang Ha-neul and Kim Hae-sook.
-The film is based on the 2000 "Iksan murder case" where a teenage boy was falsely accused of the murder of a taxi driver and spends ten years in prison.
+New Trial is a 2017 South Korean crime drama film written and directed by Kim Tae-yoon.
+It stars Jung Woo, Kang Ha-neul, and Kim Hae-sook, with Lee Dong-hwi, Han Jae-young, and Lee Geung-young in supporting roles.
+The film is based on the 2000 Iksan murder case where a teenage boy was falsely accused of the murder of a taxi driver and spends ten years in prison.
+It was released in South Korea on February 15, 2017.

 Plot

 The film tells the story of a man whose life was stolen when he was accused of the murder of a taxi driver which he did not commit, and had to confess to the crime as he was abused during police interrogation.
 10 years later he seeks help from a lawyer who had financial debts to clear his name.